Contribute to development of a circular economy focused on the value of assets

 Scrollable horizontally

-Rate of reduction of use of plastic office supplies Amount of purchases of plastic clear files % Fiscal 2025 Reduce purchases of plastic clear files by 50% (compared with fiscal 2022) none 100 105.4
+Rate of reduction of use of plastic office supplies (recycling rate for clear plastic files) Tokyo Century Corporation % Fiscal 2025 Reduce purchases of clear plastic files by 50% (compared with fiscal 2022) 100.0 105.4 110.8

 Initiative Example